reyhaneh-tavakoli/CleaveRNA/README.md

 ## Usage and parameters

+The **CleaveRNA** algorithm provides two different modes: **training** and **prediction**.

+- **Training Mode**: You can create a training file using your own experimental data.
+If you have experimental data on the fraction of DNAzyme cleavage at different target sites, you can use this mode to generate a custom training file for prediction.
+- **Prediction Mode**: Using either your own training file or the provided default ones, you can score cleavage sites on target sequences and select the most suitable DNAzyme based on your specific purpose.

+If you don’t have experimental data, you can use the **default training files** we provide.
+These were generated from experimental data published prior to the development of this algorithm.

+---

+## Training Mode

+In this section, you will learn how the default training files were generated and how you can create your own training set for use in prediction mode.
+If you have your own dataset as described in detail in "data_preparation" folder, you must first run this mode to obtain the pre_train file.
+Lets start it:
+As input file you need to prepare the sequence of target files with FASTA format. you can use the test file here:

 ### Default mode
 If you just want to start and are fine with the default parameters set, you have to provide the target sequences (using `--targets`), the parameter file for feature generation (using `--param`), the default pre-train and the target variable files (using `--default_train_file` to give the prefix of files as model-name).
 ```[bash]